 Enbridge maintains a Damage Prevention Program in accordance with state and federal guidelines.
-The purpose of this program is to prevent damage to our pipeline facilities from excavation activities such as digging, trenching, blasting, boring, tunneling, or backfilling, or other activities such as heavy equipment crossing, storage on the right-of-way, etc. The Damage Prevention Program also monitors the depth of cover over our pipelines and conducts regular patrols of our rights-of-way to monitor for unauthorized activities.
+The purpose of this program is to prevent damage to our pipeline facilities from excavation activities like (digging, trenching, blasting, boring, tunneling, or backfilling) or other activities (such as heavy equipment crossing, storage on the right-of-way, etc.).
+The Damage Prevention Program also monitors depth of cover over our pipelines and conducts regular patrols of our rights-of-ways to monitor for unauthorized activities.